engineyard/ey-cloud-recipes/cookbooks/postgresql9/README.md

 Usage
 --------

-Remove old postgres recipe from your ey-cloud-recipes fork and add this as a submodule like this,
+Remove old postgres recipe from your ey-cloud-recipes fork if you haven't already,

 ``rm -rf cookbooks/postgres*``

-``git submodule update --init``
-``git submodule add git://github.com/damm/ey-postgresql9.git cookbooks/postgresql9``

 Now add it to main/recipes/default.rb like the following,